NadiaAB-source/Beyond-the-Threshold-Re-examining-the-Intelligence-Creativity-Relationship/README.md

 Not every analysis contained in the exploratory notebook is reported in the paper manuscript.

-For interpretation of the final statistical conclusions, the revised manuscript and the streamlined analyses in **`IQ3 (4)(3).ipynb`** should be treated as the primary reference.
+For interpretation of the final statistical conclusions, the manuscript and the streamlined analyses in **`IQ3 (4)(3).ipynb`** should be treated as the primary reference.

 ---